Want a safe, reliable way to move around the region? Try taking transit - and it doesn't just have to be for your commute.

 And you can catch the Seattle Storm there, while saving money on parking and gas.

-Traveling on light rail and then the Seattle Monorail will be one of the fastest and most climate friendly way to get to Climate Pledge Arena.
+Traveling on Link light rail and then the Seattle Monorail will be one of the fastest and most climate friendly way to get to Climate Pledge Arena.

 Transfer at Westlake Station - just look for the elevator from the mezzanine up to the third floor of Westlake Center.